Fetching Data in UiPath

 After processing Set Transaction Status to “Successful” or “Failed” and put in the reason

-Document Understanding (AI)
+Document Understanding (DU)